bahmangm/azure-end-to-end-data-engineering-project/README.md

 ![image.png](image%201.png)

 This pipeline segment automates the process of extracting, transforming, and loading data from a source system into a structured data lake environment, following a Bronze-Silver-Gold architecture for data quality and usability.
+Scheduled to run each day using a trigger, this pipeline ensures that near real-time data is available for front-end applications and reporting purposes.

 ### Key Components and Flow